- Huffman Coding Tutorial

 Control structure and data structure

-This sequence of instructions is also called the execution flow of a program and can be represented using a control flow graph or an automaton.
-A certain programming paradigm calling on several processors is then exposed to the problem of assignment of tasks in the processors.
+This sequence of instructions is also called the execution flow of a program and it can be represented using a graph of control flow or a automaton.
+Certain programming paradigm calling on several processors is then exposed to the problem of assignment of tasks in the processors.

 Each computer language has a type of control structure and data structure.
 The writing of an algorithm is very often based on widely used languages such as C, java, etc.